-During our week-long visit to MU in May 2022, we had the opportunity to speak and interact with a cross-section of the Management, Faculty and students alike.
+During our week-long visit to MU in April 2023, we had the opportunity to speak and interact with a cross-section of the Management, Faculty and students alike.

-Care was taken to have a prolonged interaction with select members who are direct stakeholders such as the Vice-Chancellor, Registrar, Chief Finance and Accounts Officer, Corporate Services Manager, Admin head, HR Department and some Faculty members.
+Care was taken to have a prolonged interaction with select members who are direct stakeholders such as the Vice-Chancellor, Registrar, Head of Finance, Corporate Services Manager, Admin head, HR Department and some Faculty members.

-The interaction with students was moderated through two focus groups that were anonymous, while ensuring that they were members of the 3rd year and 4th year batches - so that we could gain a perspective of the institution's growth over the past four years.
+The interaction with students was moderated through two focus groups that were anonymous, while ensuring that they were members of the 3^{rd} year and 4^{th} year batches.